mlflow/mlflow-torchserve/examples/MNIST/README.md

 ## Creating a new deployment

-This example uses an image path as input for prediction.
+This example uses image path as input for prediction.

 To create a new deployment, run the following command